 - 1.1 Tameside College (We) believe that excellent attendance is vital to help a student (You) succeed on your chosen course.
 We therefore set high expectations regarding your attendance and punctuality at all timetabled sessions.
-We expect all our learners to take responsibility for their attendance and punctuality for all timetabled sessions, this will help you prepare for your future whether that is in employment or continuing your education. - 1.2 Where you are unable to meet the expected attendance or punctuality levels as listed in section 5.1, due to a health, wellbeing, or fitness to study concern, please refer to the Acceptable Behaviour policy, HE Extensions and Extenuating Circumstances Policy and the HE Fitness to study Policy for further guidance on support available. - 1.3 This document should be read in conjunction with the Learning Support and SEND

-Policy, HE College Charter and the HE Terms and Conditions and is written in accordance with the College's strategic obligations under the Equality Act 2010.
+We expect all our learners to take responsibility for their attendance and punctuality for all timetabled sessions, this will help you prepare for your future whether that is in employment or continuing your education. - 1.2 Where you are unable to meet the expected attendance or punctuality levels as listed in section 5.1, due to a health, wellbeing, or fitness to study concern, please report your concerns to Programme Leader/Teacher in the first instance and refer to the HE Acceptable Behaviour, HE Extensions and Extenuating Circumstances Policy, and HE Fitness to Study policy for further guidance on support available.
+These can be found in the related documents section. - 1.3 This document should be read in conjunction with the Special Educational Needs and Disability (SEND) policy, HE Terms & Conditions, HE Assessment policy, HE College Charter and is written in accordance with the College's strategic obligations under the Equality Act 2010.